You are hereHome › PASS - Pupil Attitudes to Self and School

 For the downloadable version of PASS, a simple report is produced instantly on the device that the survey is taken on (usually a staff-member’s laptop or computer).
 The report provides standardised data relating to the 9 attitudinal measures as well as a bar chart for easy visualisation.

 PASS can be purchased online with a minimum of a 3 year contract or in a downloadable format for a single user licence.
-PASS Digital is the most popular and best value solution for high volume whole school assessment, used by 95% of our customers.
+PASS Digital is the most popular and best value solution for high volume whole school assessment.
 The downloadable version is used by educational and clinical psychologists or pupil referral units working with small numbers in a highly mobile population.